 This post is sponsored by my friends at BRIANNAS Fine Salad Dressings!
 I absolutely love their dressings!
 As usual, all opinions and texts are mine.

-If Fall taste like anything, it is this.
+If Fall taste like anything, it would be this autumn harvest salad.

-And of course, the amazing BRIANNAS Apple Cider Vinaigrette that binds everything together like a dream.
+And of course, the amazing BRIANNAS Apple Cider Vinaigrette that binds this Fall inspired salad together like a dream.

-If it looks like I pretty much threw in all of my favorite Fall related ingredients into this salad…OH YES, I TOTALLY DID.
+If this Fall Harvest Salad looks like I pretty much threw in all of my favorite autumn related ingredients into this salad…OH YES, I TOTALLY DID.